wikimedia/design-codex/packages/vitepress/docs/contributing/contributing-code.md

 </Wrapper>
 ```

+#### Styling demo pages

+Styles for a single demo page should be placed inside a `<style>` block in the markdown file.

+Styles for example components should be scoped to ensure they only apply to that component.

 ### Working with browser tests

 TODO - possibly not needed if writing browser tests is a straightforward process